 If you want your client to see the price breaks, be sure to add an optional quantity set for this item.
 If you don't set an optional quantity, the price breaks will just operate as an internal calculation based on the quantity you enter.

 What your client sees

-When your client views your proposal with a variable item, they'll be able to click on the Quantity field and then use the slider to choose a quantity.
+If you've enabled a price range with an optional quantity on a line item, then your client will see a slider to choose their quantity.
 As they increase the number of units, they'll see the unit price decrease.